vtexdocs/dev-portal-content/docs/vtex-io/Storefront-Guides/google-tag-manager/vtex-io-documentation-setting-up-google-tag-manager.md

 Once the GA4 Configuration tag is created, set up all GA4 events as follows:

-1. Download the [container file](https://gist.githubusercontent.com/filipewl/6fab5e75ae938487fe780b1ce213970f/raw/e9bf3db528bca7a07851512e378e53ac7d8ba08d/gtm-ga4-container-template.json).
+1. Download the container file (coming soon).
 This container adds all the necessary tags, triggers, and variables.

 2. Import the container file by following Google’s [Import a container guide](https://support.google.com/tagmanager/answer/6106997?#import).
 This will add all the necessary tags, triggers, and variables to the workspace.